-- to develop and review the Company's policies and practices on corporate governance; - to review and monitor the training and continuous professional development of the Directors and the management; - to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; - to develop, review and monitor the code of conduct manual applicable to employees and the Directors; and - to review the Company's compliance with the CG Code and disclosure in the CG Report.
+- to develop and review the Company's policies and practices on corporate governance; - to review and monitor the training and continuous professional development of the Directors and the management; - to review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; - to develop, review and monitor the code of conduct manual applicable to employees and the Directors; - to review the Company's compliance with the CG Code and disclosure in the CG Report.

-The day-to-day management, administration and operation of the Group are delegated to the senior management (the "Senior Management").
-The Senior Management, consisting of the executive Directors only, is delegated with responsibilities to lead the senior executives of each operating unit for implementing the strategy and direction as adopted by the Board from time to time, and conducting the day-to-day operations of the Group.
-The Senior Management and senior executives meet regularly to review the performance of the businesses of the Group as a whole, co-ordinate overall resources and make financial and operational decisions.
-The Board also gives clear directions to the Senior Management as to matters that must be approved by the Board to the Senior Management include implementation of strategies and direction determined by the Board, operation of the Group's businesses, preparation of financial statements and operating budgets, and compliance with applicable laws and regulations.
+The day-to-day management, administration and operation of the Group are delegated to the senior management.
+The senior management is delegated with responsibilities to lead each operating unit for implementing the strategy and direction as adopted by the Board from time to time, and conducting the day-to-day operations of the Group.
+The senior management meet regularly with each operating unit to review the performance of the businesses of the Group as a whole, co-ordinate overall resources and make financial and operational decisions.
+The Board also gives clear directions to the senior management as to matters that must be approved by the Board before decisions are made on behalf of the Company.
+The types of decisions to be delegated by the Board to the senior management include implementation of strategies and direction determined by the Board, operation of the Group's businesses, preparation of financial statements and operating budgets, and compliance with applicable laws and regulations.
 These arrangements are reviewed periodically to ensure that they remain appropriate to the needs of the Group's operations.